cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-3.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-Let’s try it out!
-We’ll use `cURL` to read `request.json` as body data by prefixing it with an @ symbol.
+Let's try it out!
+We'll use `cURL` to read `request.json` as body data by prefixing it with an @ symbol.

 ```json
 // request.json (remove this line from the actual file!)